Candidates: Are you interviewing and need support?

 A major takeaway for talent acquisition leaders: every process hand-off lengthens the time it takes to hire.
 Generally speaking, the fewer process steps you have, the faster the process.

+Retaining talent has never been more important.
 Quality of Hire (also known as First-Year Quality), is the percentage of candidates submitted by recruiters who are accepted for employment plus the percentage of these that do not leave, divided by two.
 The resulting metric indicates the effectiveness of the recruiting team in identifying quality, loyal talent.
 It represents the distinction between more candidates and the best candidates.

 This is a metric that matters tremendously to business stakeholders.
 If recruiting teams are submitting low-quality talent, hiring managers are wasting valuable time and resources filtering through them.